GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/favicon/index.md

 }
 ```

-### Step 2: Construct the URL {: #url }
+### Step 2: construct the URL {: #url }

-The following function uses [`runtime.getURL()`][runtime-geturl] to create a fully-qualified URL pointing to the `"/_favicon/"` folder.
+The following function uses [`runtime.getURL()`][runtime-geturl] to create a fully-qualified URL pointing to the `"_favicon/"` folder.
 Then it returns a new string representing the URL with several query parameters.
 Finally, the extension appends the image to the body.

 ```js
 function faviconURL(u) {